EmilHvitfeldt/smltar/docs/06_ml_regression.md

 #> 1 rmse    standard    48.0    10   0.512 Preprocessor1_Model1
 ```

 The RMSE indicates that this null model is dramatically worse than our first model.
-Even our first very attempt at a regression model (using only unigrams and very little specialized preprocessing) did much better than the null model; the text of the Supreme Court opinions has enough information in it related to the year the opinions were published that we can build successful models.
+Even our first very attempt at a regression model (using only unigrams and very little specialized preprocessing)\index{preprocessing} did much better than the null model; the text of the Supreme Court opinions has enough information in it related to the year the opinions were published that we can build successful models.

 ## Compare to a random forest model {#comparerf}